KartikBade/GymBro-v2/README.md

 <img src="https://github.com/KartikBade/GymBro-v2/assets/65703182/f4a3f695-21ab-44f0-9714-4a0f2556ff45" alt="Schedule List" width="220"/> &nbsp; &nbsp; &nbsp;
 <img src="https://github.com/KartikBade/GymBro-v2/assets/65703182/eefa13c8-0e55-4b79-ab72-19404492db63" alt="Schedule List" width="220"/> &nbsp; &nbsp; &nbsp;

 Gymbro is a gym progress tracker application.
-It stores the progress made in the gym locally using RoomDd.
+It stores the progress made in the gym locally using RoomDb.
 It has manual and automatic backup functionality which backs up all the locally stored data to Firebase.

 <h1>
   <b>Built With</b>